-- 6.1 Provide support to the students and parents: - 6.1.1 Provide continuous, open communication with the school and District staff regarding student support, soliciting family support, and any other topics related to the education of the students; and within the Band involving the Band's leaders, Band's FNEC representative, Band's staff, community and parents. - 6.2 Inform the Board of the Band's education representative(s). - 6.3 Plan for and direct all targeted funding for educational programs through FNEC representatives. - 6.4 If approved by parent/guardian, involve the coordinator at meetings and discussions regarding student progress during the mid-year and the year-end reports. - 6.5 Identify Band programs, services and/or resources that are available to support student success and the objectives of this agreement related through a student's individual success plan and the school based team. - 6.6 Pay the School District tuition fees in accordance with Section 13.
+- 6.1 Provide support to the students and parents: - 6.1.1 Provide continuous, open communication regarding student support, soliciting family support, and any other topics related to the education of the students. - 6.2 Inform the Board of the Band's education representative(s). - 6.3 Plan for and direct all targeted funding for educational programs through AAC representatives. - 6.4 Actively participate with the Board in the public budgeting process. - 6.5 If approved by parent/guardian, involve the coordinator at meetings and discussions regarding student progress during the mid-year and the year-end reports. - 6.6 Identify Band programs, services and/or resources that are available to support student success and the objectives of this agreement related through a student's individual success plan and the school based team. - 6.7 Pay the School District tuition fees in accordance with Section 13. - 6.8 Bring to attention of, and educate, the Board, Teacher and other School personnel about any cultural protocols that will assist in creating a culturally sensitive learning environment (e.g. recognizing the First Nation's traditional territory in School District literature, events and functions; communicating protocol for when Elders are involved in programs.) - 6.9 Actively participate in the development, implementation, monitoring and evaluation of the School District Achievement plans. - 6.10 Actively participate in the development/renewal, implementation, monitoring and evaluation of an EA, where the FN has requested such an Agreement.